Sidney Phillips: In media

 Phillips wrote the memoir You'll be Sor-ree, an accounting of his experiences in the Marines.
 As a surviving veteran of World War II battles including the Guadalcanal Campaign and the Battle of Cape Gloucester, he provided valuable documentary interviews describing his recollections of the Pacific Theater of Operations.
+Phillips reported that Sledge's widow and sons introduced him to Ken Burns' writing team, then later the HBO writers, so that he was able to provide needed information about the lives of Marines in combat for the making of The Pacific.

-His character was played by actor Ashton Holmes in the HBO miniseries The Pacific.
+Phillips was played by actor Ashton Holmes in the HBO miniseries The Pacific.
+Phillips serves as the primary connective tissue between Leckie's and Sledge's stories, although it exaggerates his relationship with the former to do so.
+Phillips was also interviewed for the series and provided bonus commentary, alongside his sister.